Record your Piano Playing using an Android or Windows device

 Once you have your mic plugged into your device, you will be pretty much good to go.
 The device will automatically use the plugged in microphone over the built in one for you.
 You can perfectly well record the Audio and Video on the same device, into the same file.
 You just need go straight to the Video Editing step in the workflow (you’ll find good choices of apps to edit a simple video file right on your device – or you can download onto your computer and edit there).

-An optional extra is to edit your audio file.
+However, we will always get better results when we record the Audio and Video separately.
 This is something I like to do.
-I record the Audio and Video separately simply because it means I can put the microphone in the best place possible to capture the sound and put the camera elsewhere.
+I do this simply because it means I can put the microphone in the best place possible to capture the sound and put the camera elsewhere.
 I can then edit the audio file separately.

 Audio Editing

 I generally do this on my MacBook rather than my phone or ipad.
 I showed you how to do this using Garageband in two posts (with associated videos) – one to add Reverberation and another to add Equalisation.
-If you’re a windows user, then there is a free application called Audacity which does the same things – including the ability to use pre-sets rather than needing to work out complicated settings yourself.
-Its user interface has many similarities to Garageband as you’ll see and there are lots of tutorials available on YouTube.
-In short, you’ll be able to drag and drop your audio file into Audacity and work on it there as I do in Garageband.
+If you’re a windows user, there are a number of free applications such as Audacity which do the same things.
+This includes the ability to use pre-sets rather than needing to work out complicated settings yourself.

 Video Editing